-Kinghorn starts for Scotland in Dublin
+Scotland bench Russell & start Kinghorn

-Six Nations 2022: Ireland v Scotland - visitors make two changes
+Six Nations 2022: Ireland v Scotland - Finn Russell benched as visitors make two changes

 Last updated on .From the section Scottish Rugby